bravo-team-kiss/.github/profile/README.md

 # Our Team

 Our team was comprised of a diverse selection of U.S. Space Force personnel in a wide range of roles, and one private contractor.
-The software development experience level on our team varied widely from a number of members who had completed [Supra Coder](https://supracoders.us/) programs, to a Ph.D. data analyst, and an software developer with 15+ years of experience.
+The software development experience level on our team varied widely from a number of members who had completed [Supra Coder](https://supracoders.us/) programs, to a Ph.D. data analyst, and an industry software developer with 15+ years of experience.

 The biggest highlights of our team dynamic were: